7 Creative Ways to Use Lime Zest: Boost Flavor in Every Dish

 Table of Contents

-Introduction: The Secret Power of Lime Zested
+Introduction: The Secret Power of Lime Zest

 Zesting a lime on a cutting board

-What Exactly is Lime Zested?
+What Exactly is Lime Zest?

-Lime zested refers to the thin, colored outer layer of the lime peel—technically known as the zest or outer rind.
+Lime zest refers to the thin, colored outer layer of the lime peel—technically known as the zest or outer rind.
 Unlike the bitter white pith underneath, the zest contains highly concentrated essential oils that give limes their signature tangy, fresh aroma.

 Close-up of lime zest particles

-Why It Matters in the Spice World
+Why It Matters in the Culinary World

-7 Unexpected Uses for Zested Lime
+7 Unexpected Uses for Lime Zest

 • Spice Rubs: Mix with chili powder, garlic, and salt for an instant tropical twist on grilled meats.